PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 19:52:48
+Last updated: 2024-04-05 19:53:21
-Random Quote: You gonna ruin my life?
-I f'ing promise you I can do that a lot better than you can! - Rue Bennett
+Random Quote: I've got to find a way to introduce some wood into Bilson's dark atrium.
+I think you know what I meant. - Ted Mosby